dmitrymyl/hlpiensemble/README.md

 --timing|optional|Whether to profile execution time or not|False

 ## How predictions are made
 The training dataset was NPInter v2.0 database of lncRNA-protein interactions.
-Several features are excluded from sequences and then applied to three mainstream algorithms: RF, SVM, XGBoost.
+Several features (named pse, kmer and acc) are exctracted from sequences and then applied to three mainstream algorithms: RF, SVM, XGBoost.

 ## Execution scheme